Local Area

 It has strong connections with both Beatrix Potter and William Wordsworth.
 The Beatrix Potter Gallery (National Trust) is well worth a visit, as is the Old School House, where William Wordsworth attended school.

-Hawkshead also has a small but well stocked Co-op, a chemist and a post office, as well as numerous shops.
+Hawkshead also has a small but well stocked Co-op, a chemist , as well as numerous shops.
 The Hawkshead Relish Shop in the main square sells delicious jams and relishes.
+The Honeypot Deli and shop sells sanswiches pluse cheeses and all sorts of groceries.
+The Old Cobblers sells tasty sandwiches and soup at lunchtime.
+There is also the Sun Cottage Fish and Chip shop.

 John Ruskin's house Brantwood is well worth a visit.
 It occupies a beautiful position overlooking Coniston Water.